robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 The purpose of a class is often expressed in terms of what it is and is not *responsible* for.
 For example, our `Snake` class will be responsible for very little.
 Its job will be to store data about where our snake is and which direction it is heading, and very little else.
 It will not be responsible for keeping track of how many points the player has.
 It will not be responsible for printing anything to the terminal.
 It will not even be responsible for working out when the snake has bashed into itself and died.

-Our `Item` class will be responsible for even less than our `Snake`.
-All it will store is an item's location on the board.
-You could argue that `Item` doesn't even need to be a class, and that the item's location could just be a simple variable inside `Game`.
-I personally think it's still good to have an `Item` class - partly for consistency with the fact that we have a `Snake` class, and partly because I can easily see us adding more properties to `Item`, for example making each item worth a variable number of points.
+Our `Apple` class will be responsible for even less than our `Snake`.
+All it will store is an apple's location on the board.
+You could argue that `Apple` doesn't even need to be a class, and that the apple's location could just be a simple variable inside `Game`.
+I personally think it's still good to have an `Apple` class - partly for consistency with the fact that we have a `Snake` class, and partly because I can easily see us adding more properties to `Apple`, for example making each apple worth a variable number of points.

 All of the responsibility for actually executing the game will be pushed into our `Game` class.
 This is where we'll get input from the player, display the board, keep track of point totals, and manage everything else that our program does.
 As our program gets longer and more complex, we'll start breaking parts of `Game`'s functionality off into new classes.
 Maybe we'll have a `Renderer` that will be responsible for displaying the game state.
 We might also want a `Player` class that takes charge of asking the player (or maybe an AI) for their next move.
-We might even want a `Board` class, dedicated to managing the positions of our `Snake`s and `Item`s.
+We might even want a `Board` class, dedicated to managing the positions of our `Snake`s and `Apple`s.

 However, we don't have to add any of these finesses until they're actually needed, which won't be until the extensions section of this project.
 We'll start by keeping things simple and putting all of our logic in our single `Game` class.
 We'll use our visions for the future to group together pieces of related logic, making them easy to break off into separate classes when the time comes.